PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 - Could tip off the PCs about House Tarkanan's schemes.
 - Might request the PCs steal House Cannith secrets.

+## The Dreambreaker

+### Concept

+The Dreambreaker was a gnome with immense psionic power granted by his aberrant mark, capable of shattering minds and possibly manipulating time and space.
+His unstable perception of reality made him both a powerful ally and a dangerous wildcard in the War of the Mark.

+### Description

+- Appearance: A gnome with unfocused, constantly shifting eyes.
+His aberrant mark might appear to move or change when looked at directly.
+- Personality: Erratic and unpredictable, with moments of startling lucidity.
+Deeply committed to the aberrant cause, but often misunderstands the nature of their struggle.
+- Mannerisms: Speaks in riddles or non-sequiturs.
+Sometimes pauses mid-sentence as if listening to unheard voices.

+### Roleplaying Tips

+Portray the Dreambreaker as someone constantly shifting between different perceptions of reality.
+His speech should be disjointed and cryptic, with occasional moments of stark clarity.
+Emphasize the unnerving effect he has on those around him.

+### Backstory

+- Born in what is now Zilargo
+- Developed an aberrant mark that granted immense psionic powers
+- Joined the aberrant cause, believing they were fighting against the Sovereigns themselves
+- Became a key figure in the resistance due to his sheer power
+- Obtained the Delirium Stone, enhancing his already formidable abilities

+### Motivations

+- Alignment: Chaotic Neutral
+- Short term goals: Defeat the "avatars" of the Sovereigns (actually the dragonmarked houses)
+- Long term aspirations: Reshape reality to fit his vision of how the world should be

+### Rumors

+- "He can kill you in your dreams."
+- "I heard he's not really fighting the houses, but something much bigger."
+- "They say he can see through time itself."

+### Allies & Enemies

+- Associated faction: Key member of the Sharn aberrants
+- Key Allies: Halas Tarkanan, The Lady of the Plague, The Tinker
+- Rivals or enemies: House Sivis, The Twelve, anyone he perceives as an agent of the Sovereigns

+### Connections & Hooks

+- The Delirium Stone could be a powerful artifact to be found or fought over
+- His plan to "steal the future from the houses" might have had unexpected consequences
+- There's a possibility he survived the siege of Sharn through time manipulation

+## The Lady of the Plague

+### Concept

+The Lady of the Plague was a charismatic and visionary leader of the aberrant cause, possessing the terrible power to create and spread diseases.
+Despite her destructive abilities, she was the heart of the aberrant resistance, rallying both marked and unmarked individuals to their cause.

+### Description

+- Appearance: A woman with a haunted look in her eyes, often wearing a cloak (Silence).
+Her presence seems to make people uneasy.
+- Personality: Passionate and driven, with a burning desire to protect the innocent.
+Carries immense guilt for the deaths she's caused.
+- Mannerisms: Speaks with fervor when addressing crowds.
+Often seen comforting or encouraging others one-on-one.

+### Roleplaying Tips

+Portray the Lady as someone who carries both great power and great burden.
+Her speeches should be impassioned and inspiring.
+In quieter moments, show glimpses of her guilt and determination.

+### Backstory

+- Born in a village in Daskara near modern-day Sigilstar
+- At 13, her aberrant mark manifested, killing her family and village
+- Fled to Sarus, which was later burned to contain her plague
+- Learned to control her powers and took on the identity of the Lady of the Plague
+- Joined forces with Halas Tarkanan to lead the aberrant resistance

+### Motivations

+- Alignment: Neutral Good
+- Short term goals: Protect aberrants from persecution, find a way to control her powers
+- Long term aspirations: Understand the true nature and purpose of aberrant dragonmarks

+### Rumors

+- "She can kill a city with a whisper."
+- "The rats follow her everywhere she goes."
+- "I heard she's looking for a cure for the plagues she creates."

+### Allies & Enemies

+- Associated faction: Co-leader of the Sharn aberrants
+- Key Allies: Halas Tarkanan, The Dreambreaker, unmarked supporters
+- Rivals or enemies: The Twelve, House Jorasco, House Medani

+### Connections & Hooks

+- Her cloak, Silence, could be a powerful artifact in the present day
+- Her journals, if found, might reveal crucial information about aberrant marks
+- The lingering effects of her death curse could be a present-day plot point

 ## Thora Tarkanan